Gregspillane/cloudindex-docs/docs/api-reference/documents/GET_list-documents.md

 ## Description

-Retrieve a paginated list of documents in your project.
-Results can be filtered by processing status and include detailed metadata about each document.
+Retrieve a list of all documents in your project.
+The response includes detailed metadata about each document, including processing status, file information, and generated content metrics.

 ## Request